unisave-cloud/docs/serialization.md

 }
 ```

-Unisave will serialize all public non-static fields.
+Unisave will serialize all non-static fields (both public and private).

-The type must have a parameterless constructor in order to be deserialized.
+~~The type must have a parameterless constructor in order to be deserialized.~~

-The `[Serializable]` attribute is not needed.
+~~The `[Serializable]` attribute is not needed.~~ Edit: The attribute needs to be serialized properly, planned feature.

 <a name="planned-types"></a>